JAAKKQ/data-storage-system/README.md

 # data-storage-system
 Store data easily to json files.
+Every necessary files will be created and it is super easy to store and load data values.

 ### Installing